1 How do I start working with the API?

-The user is presented with Wrike’s consent screen (login required) showing the application name and asking for permission for the app to access the user's data.
-When the user grants access, we redirect user to the app’s redirect URI (you must provide one when registering your application) and you can retrieve an authorization code at this URI.
-The code is then exchanged for a set of tokens; the access token is used for all API calls and has a short TTL, while the refresh token is only used to get new access tokens.
+The user is presented with Wrike’s consent screen (login is required) showing the application name and asking for permission for the app to access the user's data.
+If the user is enrolled in multiple accounts, an additional screen asking to select one account to work with will be shown.
+When the user grants access, we redirect the user to the app’s redirect URI (you must provide one when registering your application) and you can retrieve an authorization code at this URI.
+The code is then exchanged for a set of tokens.
+The access token is used for all API calls and has a short TTL, while the refresh token is only used to get new access tokens.

 Please get in touch with firstname.lastname@example.org if you have any questions!

 8 I'm developing a background/UI-less/other non-conventional app - how should I work with OAuth2?

 - Put the initial URL in your browser with your API credentials:

 - Log in as your “technical” user in Wrike and grant access to your application.